schrieffer-z/sarm/README.md

 1. sae sequence-level pretraining

     We specify SAE hyperparameters (latent size, k of topk, layer to insert SAE) here and train SAE.
-    Then we get a SARM with a backbone initialized with original LLM (all decoder layers after the layer to insert SAE are dicarded), a SAE encoder loaded with weight we just trained and a value head initialized with zero.
+    Then we get a SARM with a backbone initialized with original LLM (all decoder layers after the layer to insert SAE are dicarded), a SAE encoder loaded with weights we just trained and a value head initialized with zero.

 2. SARM training

     We then train the SARM we got in the previous step with preference dataset.
+    Note that we release sae weight by [Schrieffer/Llama-SARM-4B-PostSAEPretrain](https://huggingface.co/Schrieffer/Llama-SARM-4B-PostSAEPretrain), which is a SARM with a LLM backbone initialized by Llama-3.1-8B-Instruct up to 16-th decoder layers, a SAE pretrained in last step and a value head initialized with 0.

 # Training Scripts